shshemi/tabiew/tutorial/tutorial.md

 ORDER BY area;
 ```

+If you need to return the table to its original state, you can use the `:reset` command.

 ## Help Command

-To view all available commands and their descriptions in Tabiew, you can use the `:help` command.
-This command displays a comprehensive list of commands, along with their usage and examples.
+To view all available commands and their descriptions, use the `:help` command.
+This command displays a list of all commands, along with their usage and examples.

 ![image not found](images/help.png)